opensearch-project/documentation-website/_dashboards/im-dashboards/notifications.md

 1. Select a channel from the **Notification channels** dropdown list.
 If you want to configure a new notification channel, select **Manage channels**.

-    To configure a new notification channel, confirm the `dashboards-notification` plugin is enabled in OpenSearch Dashboards.
+    To configure a new notification channel, confirm that the `dashboards-notification` plugin is enabled in OpenSearch Dashboards.
     {: .note}

 1. Select the **Reindex** button.